Sebastian Everett Eriksson

 I helped a friend fix a 20 second load time on a wordpress website.
 This sparked an aspiration to remove as much unnecessary complexity from websites and website builders as possible.

-• Linux kernel
+• C and Linux kernel

-• Parsing Expression Grammar (PEG)
+• Language development using Parsing Expression Grammar (PEG)

 • Shell languages

-• Web: HTTP, REST, HTML, CSS, JavaScript
+• Web: TCP/IP, HTTP, REST, HTML, CSS, JavaScript, HTMX

 2019 – now